 Gardens by the Bay.
 18 Marina Gardens Drive #01-09, Singapore 018953. +65 6604 9988.

 Mon, Wed-Sun noon-3pm, 6-10pm.

 Think fast food has to always involve meat, meat, and more meat?
 That's definitely not the case with VeganBurg, where an amazing plant-based menu bathes in the limelight.

-Try items like the “Cracked Mayo” (soya patty slathered in egg- and dairy-free mayonnaise) and the “Smoky BBQ” (mushroom patty with barbecue sauce).
+Try items like the “Cracked Mayo” (soya patty slathered in egg and dairy-free mayonnaise) and the “Smoky BBQ” (mushroom patty with barbeque sauce).
 Want something with a local twist?
-There's the “Char-Grilled Satay” dish, which features a soy patty covered in a spice and herb-rich satay (grilled skewered meat) sauce.
+There's the “Char-Grilled Satay” dish, which features a soy patty covered in a spice and herb-rich satay (grilled meat skewers) sauce.

 Sides like smoked franks and spinach pops are also available.

 VeganBurg.
 44 Jalan Eunos, Singapore 419502. +65 6844 6868.